minvws/nl-kat-coordination/docs/source/developer_documentation/development_tutorial/creating_a_boefje.md

     ]
 ```

-The most important part is the return value we send back:
+The most important part is the return value we send back.
+This is what will be used by our normalizer to create our new OOIs.

+---

 The final task of creating a boefje is specifying what DockerFile our boefje should use.
 We can do this inside the file located in `boefjes/Makefile`.
 Inside the `images` rule.
 We have to specify that we want to use `base.Dockerfile` since our boefje does not require any special packages to run.
 This is as simple as adding a single line.
 Here is what that would look like in our case: